[Containers] Kubernetes Infrastructure Monitoring with Datadog [Monitoring]

 Troubleshooting Kubernetes issues

-● Full-stack visibility into your Kubernetes environment
+● Full-stack visibility of your Kubernetes environment

 ● Analyze Kubernetes audit logs